ionutandrisan/eCoding/README.md

-This project is on going
+This project is on going...

-A description will be available soon
+A description will be available soon...